Alice Schwartz

-Alice Schwartz (born 1925/1926) is an American billionaire businesswoman.

-According to Forbes, Schwartz has an estimated net worth of US$2.4 billion as of July 2022.
+Alice Schwartz (1925 or 1926 – September 25, 2025) was an American businesswoman.
+According to Forbes, Schwartz had an estimated net worth of US$2.0 billion as of September 2025.

-Biography
+Life and career

 Schwartz graduated from the University of California, Berkeley with a degree in biochemistry.
 While at Berkeley, she met fellow student David Schwartz, whom she married, and in 1952, the couple founded the life sciences research company Bio-Rad Laboratories with their joint savings of $720.
-Schwartz was a researcher and director with the company, and has served on its board since its founding.
+Schwartz was a researcher and director with the company and was on its board since its founding.
 After her husband died in 2012, Schwartz's son Norman became the company's chairman and CEO.